xebia-functional/nine-cards-backend/endpoints.md

   in which the collection was published.
 This time is written with the format `2013-11-23T05:07:13.109`.
 * `author`: a human-readable alias  for the user who published the collection.
 * `category`: the category in which the collection falls.
-* `icon`: a string with the url to the icon for this shared collection.
+* `icon`: a string with the URL to the icon for this shared collection.
 * `community`: a boolean value to indicate if this is a community collection or not.
 * `packages`: a list of strings, that includes the _package names_ of every app in the collection.
 * `subscriptions` (optional field): the number of Nine Cards users who have subscribed to this collection.